nixuebinCode/C-Plus-Plus-Profession/C++/00_C++ Primer/C++ Primer PartⅠ：The Basics.md

 #### ⭐Value Initialization

 We can usually omit the value and supply only a size.
 In this case the library creates a <font color='blue'>value-initialized</font> element initializer for us.
+This library-generated value is used to initialize each element in the container.
+The value of the element initializer depends on the type of the elements stored in the vector:

-If the `vector` holds elements of a built-in type, such as int, then the element initializer has a value of `0`.
-If the elements are of a class type, such as `string`, then the element initializer is itself default initialized:
+* If the `vector` holds elements of a built-in type, such as `int`, then the element initializer has a value of `0`.
+* If the elements are of a class type, such as `string`, then the element initializer is itself default initialized:

 ```c++
 vector<int> ivec(10); 		// ten elements, each initialized to 0